Ève Curie: After mother's death

-After Marie Curie's death, Ève decided to express her love by writing a biography.
-To this end, she temporarily withdrew from social life and moved to a small flat in Auteuil, Yvelines, where she gathered and sorted documents and letters left by Marie.
-In Autumn 1935, she visited her family in Poland, looking for information about her mother's childhood and youth.
-The fruit of this work was the biography Madame Curie, simultaneously published in France, Britain, Italy, Spain, the United States and other countries in 1937.
+After Marie Curie's death, Ève wrote a biography about her mother.
+She temporarily withdrew from social life and moved to a small flat in Auteuil, Yvelines, where she gathered and sorted documents and letters.
+In autumn 1935, she visited her family in Poland, looking for information about her mother's childhood and youth.
+The biography, Madame Curie, was simultaneously published in France, Britain, Italy, Spain, the United States and other countries in 1937.